ucu-computer-science/UCU_Linux_Club/docs/arch_manual.md

 sudo systemctl enable tlp.service
 ```

-It's good idea to create new mirrorlist file for Pacman, if you from Ukraine, you can use mine (**configs/mirrorlist**). replace it in /etc/pacman.d/
+It's a good idea to create new mirrorlist file for Pacman, if you from Ukraine, you can use mine (**configs/mirrorlist**). replace it in /etc/pacman.d/

 Terminal: `sudo pacman -S terminator`